Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

 ## Objective

-To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards regarding economic frameworks and character interactions.
+Identify and redact sensitive information from specified files in the KinOS project to ensure compliance with privacy and security standards.

 ## Step-by-Step Plan

-### 1. File Monitoring Setup
+### 1. Set Up File Monitoring

-- **Initiate monitoring on target files:**
+- **Initiate monitoring for the following target files:**

   - `demande/`